 - FTD-047 GTC – General Terms and Conditions

-The FLARM Data Port Specification (FTD-012) is available for free to all developers.
+The FLARM Data Port Interface Control Document (ICD) (FTD-012) is available for free to all developers.
 Please contact us to receive a personal copy.